 Patients were able to access care and treatment from the practice within an acceptable timescale for their needs.

-• Patients had timely access to initial assessment, test results, diagnosis and treatment.
+- Patients had timely access to initial assessment, test results, diagnosis and treatment. - Patients with the most urgent needs had their care and treatment prioritised.